nesi/support-docs/docs/Scientific_Computing/Supported_Applications/Downloading_CMIP6_data_using_globus.md

 ### 2. Find the endpoint UUID for NeSI

-<span style="font-weight: 400;">Globus connects different endpoints
-using a universally unique identifier (UUID).
+Globus connects different endpoints using a universally unique identifier (UUID).
 This UUID can be retrieved from globus.org.
-For "NeSI Wellington DTN" the UUID is:</span>
+For "NeSI Wellington DTN" the UUID is:

 3064bb28-e940-11e8-8caa-0a1d4c5c824a